RG-BCS/variational-autoencoder/face-morph-vae/README.md

 Below we show images generated

-### During training we used the following two images to monitor face-morphing
+### During training we used the following two images were used to monitor face-morphing

 ---
 ![Input images](input_images.png)